zensukiidev/NextCord/README.md

 ---

- ## Why is Selfbot better than other Discord RPC ?
+ ## Why is NextCord better than other Discord RPC ?

 > because it don't need to have Discord running in background / Free Hosting on replit.com 24h/7 / more features.